Ferrari Challenge

 The Ferrari Challenge is a single-marque motorsport championship that was created in 1993, initially catering to owners of the 348 Challenge who wanted to race their cars.
 The first European season took place in 1993, with a North American series added in 1994.
 It now encompasses five official series in Europe, North America, Japan, The United Kingdom & Australasia.
 Competitors from each series are brought together at the annual World Finals (Finali Mondiali) event.

 In the course of more than 30 years of history, the one-make championship has featured nine cars from the Maranello marque: the 348 Challenge, F355 Challenge, 360 Challenge, F430 Challenge, 458 Challenge, 458 Challenge Evo, 488 Challenge, 488 Challenge Evo and currently the 296 Challenge.

 Series

 A Ferrari F430 Challenge car used in the North American series.

-Currently there are four distinct series, in Europe, in North America, in the UK, and in Japan.
+Currently there are five distinct series: in Europe, in North America, in the UK, in Australia and in Japan.
 The Ferrari Challenge is managed by Ferrari's Corse Clienti department.